 Step 6.
 Restart your computer.

 Now try to drag and drop a file; this functionality will no longer work in Windows 11/10.

-If you are a novice user, refer to our complete guide on view and change Screen Resolution in Windows 10.
+If you are a novice user, refer to our complete guide on viewing and changing Screen Resolution in Windows 10.